scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 PythonTeX provides an efficient, user-friendly system for creating reproducible documents with Python and LaTeX.
 Since code output is cached and user-defined sessions run in parallel, document compile times are minimized.
-Since exceptions are synchronized with the document's line numbering, debugging is simple.
-Since PythonTeX documents can be converted to plain LaTeX documents, the system is suitable for writing journal papers and documents that must be converted to other formats.
+Exceptions are synchronized with the document's line numbering so that debugging is simple.
+Because PythonTeX documents can be converted to plain LaTeX documents, the system is suitable for writing journal papers and documents that must be converted to other formats.

 Most of the key elements planned for PythonTeX are in place, but several significant enhancements are planned for the future.
 Support for